 i.
 This is the first place in the Bible where Jesus is referred to as the Messiah.
 "She first applied to him the remarkable epithet Messiah in Hebrew, Christ in Greek, and Anointed in English, which was adopted by David, Nathan, Ethan, Isaiah, Daniel, and the succeeding prophets of the Old Testament; and by the apostles and inspired writers of the New."
 (Hales, cited in Clarke)

 ii.
-Zecharias, the father of John the Baptist, quotes Hannah in Luke 1:69, when he prophetically calls Jesus a horn of salvation, quoting from 1 Samuel 2:10.
-Mary, the mother of Jesus, in her beautiful prayer found in Luke 1:46-55, seems to quote Hannah’s song often.
+Zecharias, the father of John the Baptist, quoted Hannah in Luke 1:69 when he prophetically called Jesus a horn of salvation, quoting from 1 Samuel 2:10.
+Mary the mother of Jesus quoted Hannah's song often (Luke 1:46-55).

 5. (11) Samuel ministers unto the Lord.

 Then Elkanah went to his house at Ramah.
 But the child ministered to the Lord before Eli the priest.